 Bilateral meetings have also taken place in the framework of various international forums.

 In May 2019, the first political consultations between the Ministries of Foreign Affairs of Estonia and Tajikistan took place in Dushanbe.
 The Estonian delegation was led by Lembit Uibo, Director General of the Political Department.

 Estonia-Tajikistan trade 2014-2018 (thousand EUR):

 Source: Statistics Estonia

-According to the Bank of Estonia, there were less than three Estonian direct investments in Tajikistan as of 30 September 2015, and therefore more specific data is not being disclosed (sector undefined).
-As of the same date, there was 351 000 euros worth of direct investments from Tajikistan in Estonia.
-The sectors for investment were administrative and aid activities, wholesale and retail trade and transportation and storage.
+According to the Bank of Estonia, there were less than three Estonian direct investments in Tajikistan as of 30 June 2018, therefore more specific information is not being disclosed due to data protection regulations.

 Estonia has supported the water management projects of non-profit associations (most recently in 2005) and the OSCE election observation mission in 2010.
 In 2008, Estonia gave Tajikistan EUR 31,955 in humanitarian aid through UNICEF for the purpose of coping with a cold wave.